algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 You can customize two aspects of any Bitbucket Cloud repository that's created for an algorithm: the repository's owner, and its name.

 By default, all Bitbucket Cloud repositories are created under your personal Bitbucket Cloud account.
 However, you may optionally choose to create repositories under any Bitbucket Cloud organizations of which you're a member, as long as they've been configured by your cluster administrator.
-The available organizations are listed in the "Repository Owner" dropdown:
+The available organizations are listed in the "Repository Owner" drop-down:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_org.png" alt="Customizing your repository owner" class="screenshot img-sm">